webplatform/docs/apis/css-regions/index.md

 feature allows content to follow a path through arbitrarily placed magazine-style layout elements.

-Two interfaces allow programmatic access to the CSS Regions feature:
+The following interfaces allow programmatic access to the CSS Regions feature:

 * The [[apis/css-regions/NamedFlow|'''NamedFlow''']] interface provides access to the content defined as [[css/properties/flow-into|'''flow-into''']], and the series of layout regions defined as [[css/properties/flow-from|'''flow-from''']].
 Use the [[dom/apis/document/getNamedFlows|getNamedFlows()]] method to access these flows.

 * The [[apis/css-regions/Region|'''Region''']] interface provides information on each region within the chain.

-* The [[apis/css-regions/CSSRegionStyleRule|'''CSSRegionStyleRule''']] interface allows programmatic access to [[css/atrules/@region|'''@region''']] rules.
+* The [[apis/css-regions/CSSRegionStyleRule|'''CSSRegionStyleRule''']] interface allows manipulation of [[css/atrules/@region|'''@region''']] rules.
 |Notes=See [[css/properties/flow-from|'''flow-from''']] for an overview of CSS Regions.
 }}
 {{See_Also_Section